Nelson Chamisa: Biography

 Chamisa served as a cabinet minister from February 2009 to July 2013, until the end of the Government of national Unity.
 He also served as the Movement for Democratic Change's organising secretary.
 He lost the position of party Secretary-General in the party's 2014 Congress to Douglas Mwonzora.
 Chamisa has been accused of barring other youth and student leaders from having closer access to party president Tsvangirai, a move allegedly meant to protect his position.
 After the expulsion of Tendai Biti and Elton Mangoma, Chamisa's relationship with Morgan Tsvangirai deteriorated; he was apparently not well-liked by Tsvangirai's loyalists.
 On 16 July 2016 Chamisa was appointed as co-Vice President of the MDC by Tsvangirai to serve alongside Mudzuri and Khupe.

 When party leader Morgan Tsvangirai began battling colon cancer, power struggles began to ensue in the party, mainly between the three Vice Presidents Chamisa, Elias Mudzuri and Thokozani Khupe.
 On 14 February 2018, it was announced that Tsvangirai had succumbed to colon cancer in the hospital and the next day, the Party's national council appointed Chamisa acting president for a period of 12 months effectively elbowing Mudzuri and Khupe out.
 As the new President of the MDC he also took over the role of Leader of the MDC Alliance.

 On 30 July 2018, Chamisa lost a disputed election to ZANU PF's Mnangagwa.
 The election has been widely criticized for lacking credibility and being unfair.
 Chamisa challenged the election results in Zimbabwe's constitutional court but his challenge was dismissed with cost.
 After the failure to convince the Constitutional Court, Chamisa questioned the independence of the judiciary and has since promised his supporters a strategy to regain stolen electoral victory.

 Chamisa claims ZANU-PF lost elections.
 His claims are partially backed up by the EU observers and several other observer bodies that reported the elections were not free and fair.

 In October 2021, their political party denounced a new attack against its leader, Nelson Chamisa, who came out unscathed after being shot the day before while in his car after a political rally.

 He resigned on 27 January 2024 citing government interference that has "contaminated" and "hijacked" the CCC.

 Education

 Chamisa holds a master's in International Relations and Diplomacy from the University of Zimbabwe, Governance and Development Studies degree from the Stanford University in California USA, bachelor's degree in political science and public administration, and an LLB (Honours) from the University of Zimbabwe.
 He is a qualified lawyer and has worked for Harare law firm Atherstone and Cook since November 2014.
-In 2016, he obtained a degree in Pentecostal Theology from Living Waters Theological Seminary of Harare, a seminary affiliated with the Apostolic Faith Mission in Zimbabwe.
+In 2016, he obtained a Diploma in Theology from Living Waters Theological Seminary of Harare, a seminary affiliated with the Apostolic Faith Mission in Zimbabwe.